jacobjoaquin/protoblock/app/README.md

 The next layer is the creation of the space.
 This part is relatively simple.
 A cylinder is created with 3, 4, 5, 6, or 128 sides, resulting with a room in the shape of a triangle, square, pentagon, hexagon, or circle.

 The camera is placed near the center.
 Depending on a randomly selected option, the camera starts in 1 of 9 chosen areas on the x and y axes.
-Sinusoidal functions slowly move the camera along the y and z axes.
+Sinusoidal functions slowly move the camera along the y and z axes, stimulating a gentle floating motion.

 ---